Random walks in the quarter plane, discrete harmonic functions and conformal mappings: Introduction

 where $\varkappa>0$.
 In comparison with point \ref{possibility-Martin-boundary}, this way presents the drawback of giving at most one harmonic function.

 Another possibility consists in comparing the solutions to the discrete and the classical (continuous) Dirichlet problems, and to use the numerous results which exist concerning the latter.
 Unfortunately, this comparison only exists for bounded domains (among which truncated cones), see \cite{Va}.
+We also refer to \cite{Va1,Va2,Va3} for a study of some properties of discrete (sub)harmonic functions, which are constructed from the continuous analogues.

 A last and new approach consists in showing that the generating function of the values taken by the harmonic functions satisfies some functional equation, and in solving the latter.
 While the functional equation is easily obtained (it turns out to be a rewriting of the Dirichlet problem of point \ref{possibilit-discrete-laplacian}), its resolution will be more arduous!